p-ssanders/chat-room/README.md

 Amazon Kinesis?

 It could, but then the application couldn't scale horizontally because it would be stateful.
-Whereas the  `UnicastProcessor` is really just a cache, Kinesis works as a datastore of streaming data, similar to how PostgreSQL would work for an application that managed relational data.
+Whereas the  `UnicastProcessor` is really just a buffer, Kinesis works as a datastore of streaming data, similar to how PostgreSQL or Oracle would work for an application that managed relational data.

 ### References